ronnyml/snowplow-wiki/setup-guide/4-setup-alternative-data-stores/storage-loader/4-Loading-shredded-types.md

 ### 3.1 Overview

 StorageLoader loads each shredded type into its own table in Redshift.
-You need to create a Redshift table table for each new shredded type you have defined.
+You need to create a Redshift table for each new shredded type you have defined.

 ### 3.2 Naming the table